MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Remove-CsHuntGroup.md

 ## PARAMETERS

 ### -PrimaryUri
-The PrimaryUri parameter represents the SIP address for the call queue.
+The PrimaryUri parameter represents the SIP address for the Call Queue.
 It must start with "sip:".

 ```yaml
 Type: System.Uri